 Built in 1928, Monroe Station was located on the Tamiami Trail, halfway between Miami and Naples, and was one of six waystations established by Barron Collier to service motorists traveling the newly constructed 107-mile section of the Tamiami Trail between Naples and Miami.

-The stations also provided roadway security in the form of the Southwest Florida Mounted Police, created by David Graham Copeland.
+Operated by husband-and-wife teams, these stations were situated every ten miles along the portion of U.S. Highway 41 that linked Naples and Miami, offering fuel, food, and other necessities.
+Each station hosted a restaurant with a restroom on the ground floor and living quarters on the top floor for the husband and wife.
+The stations also provided roadway security in the form of the Southwest Florida Mounted Police created by David Graham Copeland.
 Appointed by the Collier County Sheriff’s Office, the husbands would patrol a five-mile stretch on each side of their stations by motorcycle during daylight hours to assist motorists in need.
 These men became the foundation for the first Florida Highway Patrol.

-In November 1928, Monroe Station was first operated by William Irwin; his wife, Nettie; and their two children.
+In November 1928, Monroe Station was first operated by William Irwin, his wife Nettie, and their two children.
 William Irwin died less than two months later, on January 19, 1929, in a head-on collision while on patrol on his motorcycle.

 William J. Weaver was appointed as Irwin’s replacement by the Collier County Sheriff’s Office on January 26, 1929.
 His wife, Lillian, and their two daughters had moved into Monroe Station with him by the middle of February.
 The Weavers remained at Monroe Station until 1932.
 Lillian Weaver recalled that when she and her husband departed Monroe Station in 1932, a woman named Bertha and her daughter assisted them.
 She added, “Bertha then married Earl McGill, and they took over the station when we left.”
 It is not known how long the McGills stayed at Monroe, but it’s likely they left when the Southwest Florida Mounted Police was disbanded in 1934.